LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

  -D includeExamples=y
 ```

-The Archetypes provides a wide range of optional properties, with sensisble defaults set for each.
+The Archetype provides a wide range of optional properties, with sensible defaults set for each.
 For a list of all
 available settings, please check
 the [official documentation](https://github.com/adobe/aem-project-archetype#available-properties) on GitHub.